What Is a Hardware Wallet?

 Both hardware and software Bitcoin wallets require the use of encrypted keys to make a transaction.
 The problem with software wallets is that because they connect to the internet, their keys are vulnerable to hacking.
 Hardware wallets, on the other hand, are offline devices that generate a private key.
 The private key is stored exclusively on the device, while a separate software app uses a public key to connect to the internet.
 The public key can accept and initiate transactions, but it requires a connection with the private key to validate them.

 A hardware wallet is, effectively, a form of two-factor authentication.
 If your hardware wallet is stolen, it is useless without a connection to the public key.
 If the public key is hacked, your Bitcoin will be safe, as the private key is required to confirm any transaction.

 Hardware Wallets in Action

 Using a hardware wallet is simple.
 First, the wallet must be connected to an internet-enabled device, typically with a USB cable, QR code or other method.
-Many wallets use a PIN or password to authenticate this connection.
-Once the wallet is connected, users log on to a web-based interface where they can send and receive money.
+Many bitcoin wallets use a PIN or password to authenticate this connection.
+Once the wallet is connected, users log on to a web-based interface where they can send and receive virtual money.
 Because the website doesn’t work without the wallet, there’s no danger of hacking or other security issues.